 The Body’s First Line of Defense

+When asking the question of what does the immune system do to foreign invaders, it is important to understand the different lines of defense within the body.
 The first part of the immune system is made up of defenses that humans are born with, thus the term “innate system”.
 So, what does the immune system do to foreign invaders?
 Understanding the immune system is very important for health.
 The first line of innate system defense is the skin, which is a waterproof barrier that prevents pathogens from entering the body.

 Our nose and mouth have mucous membranes that have the capability to produce sticky mucus that cleverly traps pathogens and other disease-causing bacteria.
 The stomach also produces gastric juice that has high levels of acidity to be able to kill those bacteria that come from foods that we eat.